apache/gravitino/docs/manage-tags-in-gravitino.md

 ## Introduction

 Starting from 0.6.0, Gravitino introduces a new tag system that allows you to manage tags for metadata objects.
 Tags are a way to categorize and organize metadata objects in Gravitino.

 This document briefly introduces how to use tags in Gravitino by both Gravitino Java client and REST APIs.

 Note that current tag system is a basic implementation, some advanced features will be added in the future versions.

 :::info
-Currently, only `CATALOG`, `SCHEMA`, `TABLE`, `FILESET`, `TOPIC` objects can be tagged, tagging on `COLUMN` will be supported in the future.
+1. Currently, only `CATALOG`, `SCHEMA`, `TABLE`, `FILESET`, `TOPIC` objects can be tagged, tagging on `COLUMN` will be supported in the future.
+2. Tags in Gravitino is inheritable, so listing tags of a metadata object will also list the tags of its parent metadata objects.
+For example, listing tags of a `Table` will also list the tags of its parent `Schema` and `Catalog`.
 :::

 ## Tag operations